attilarepka/sqliters/README.md

 ## Contributing

+Contributions are welcome!
 Open a GitHub issue or pull request.

 ## License